data-lessons/gapminder-R/06-tidy-data.md

 >
 > You could argue that it is or is not in tidy form, because you could see the two outcomes as different variables or two ways of measuring the same variable.
 For our purposes, consider them two ways of measuring the same variable and `gather` the data.frame so that there is only one measurement of RSD on each row.
 >
-> Make a plot with two lines, one for each measure of RSD in income, by year.
+> Make a plot with two lines, one for each measure of RSD in gdp, by year.
 To make the plot black-and-white-printer friendly, distinguish the lines using the `linetype` **aes**thetic.
 Could you have made this plot without tidying the data?
 Why or why not?
 >

 ### Joins